imjoseangel/sandbox/kubernetes/netdebug/README.md

 ## What is DNS?

 DNS is a protocol that allows a computer to resolve a **Domain Name** like *dev.to* written by a human to an **IP address** so browsers can load Internet resources.
-DNS is the phonebook of the Internet.
+DNS is called the phonebook of the Internet.

 ## How to debug DNS network traffic - Wireshark